ember-engines/broccoli-dependency-funnel/README.md

 This [Broccoli](https://github.com/broccolijs/broccoli) plugin funnels a set of files included (or excluded) from a JS dependency graph.

 In other words, you specify an ES6 module as an entry point and the plugin will walk its import graph and only copy-forward the files included in the graph.
-Alternatively, you can copy foward all files except those in the graph.
+Alternatively, you can copy forward all files except those in the graph.

 ## Usage